mpdf/mpdf.github.io/what-else-can-i-do/math-with-mathjax-2.md

 {% endhighlight %}

-<p>3b) Or you could output the prepared SVG code suitable for including directly in your PDF documents:</p>
+3b) Or you could output the prepared SVG code suitable for including directly in your PDF documents:

 {% highlight php %}
 Example of 2nd part of example_test.php to output the code to a browser